jina-ai/jina/docs/chapters/install/via-pip.md

 pip install "jina[all]"
 ```

-### To install cherry-picked dependencies from master branch
+### To Install Cherry-Picked Dependencies From the Master Branch

 ```bash
 pip install "git+https://github.com/jina-ai/jina.git#egg=jina[http]"
 ```

-### Extra dependencies explained
+### Extra Dependencies Explained

-These are the extra dependencies used by jina.
+These are the extra dependencies used by Jina:

 | PyPi Name | Required by | Description | Compatibility
 |---|---|---|---|